huginn/huginn/doc/manual/installation.md

 ### Clone the Source

-    # We'll install Huginn into home directory of the user "huginn"
+    # We'll install Huginn into the home directory of the user "huginn"
     cd /home/huginn

     # Clone Huginn repository